National Mooring Network

 - Acidification moorings

-- Passive acoustic observatories.
+- Acoustic observatories.

 The National Reference Stations are designed to deliver long-term time series observations which are critical for defining key components of climate change and associated responses of ocean ecosystems.
 Currently seven NRS are in operation around the continent (Kangaroo Island, SA; Yongala and Stradbroke Island, QLD; Darwin, NT; Maria Island, TAS; Port Hacking, NSW; Rottnest Island, WA), building on the three long-term locations (Maria Island, Rottnest Island and Port Hacking), where monthly water sampling for physical and biological parameters have been in operation since the 1940’s.
 All seven sites are fully instrumented with in situ moored ocean sensors and include an enhanced monthly sampling regime (with the exception of Kangaroo sampled 6-8 times/year and Darwin sampled 4 times/year) for nutrients, microbes (newly introduced), phytoplankton, small zooplankton and environmental factors.

 Shelf moorings are deployed in a wide range of configurations (cross shelf arrays, mooring pairs and single moorings), and are designed to characterise and monitor regional processes on the continental shelf.
 In some locations, shelf moorings are linked to deep water transport arrays.

 Acidification moorings are co-located at some NRS sites to collect the full suite of parameters needed to characterise the concentration of acidification in the water and provide key observations to help us understand and address the problem of increasing ocean acidification.
 The sites contribute to national and international research priorities, delivering to international databases and UNFCCC core variable measurements, the new international Global Ocean Acidification Observing Network, and they also help meet priority measurement requirements identified in the Australia’s National Framework Climate Change Science plan.